 The last CA-3 (25012) was removed from service in April 1988 after a wreck in Louisiana.

 Essentially identical to the 100 CA-3s, the 100 CA-4s were delivered by Pullman-Standard Manufacturing Co. from its Michigan City, Indiana, plant in September through November 1944.
 Like the CA-3s before them, these cabooses were delivered at the rate of two per day, in freight car red (at that time known on UP as Synthetic Red), with white lettering.
 The cars carried the 3800-3899 number series, numbered following the 3700-3799 number group of the CA-3s.
 Like the CA-3s, these 100 CA-4 class cars were also delivered riding on wood beam trucks, and had cast ownership plates on their sides.

 The CA-4s were repainted to the yellow paint scheme, following the June 1947 change in paint scheme colors.
 They were renumbered to UP 25100-25199 in January 1959 to June 1960.
 One car was not on the active roster to be renumbered to the 25000-series: UP 3849 was wrecked on July 9, 1947 at Black Buttes, Wyoming, and retired in October 1947, leaving the number slot for 25149 blank and unused.

 The similarities between the CA-3s and the CA-4s again came up as these two classes received improved trucks.
 Like the earlier CA-3s delivered in 1942, the CA-4s were delivered in 1944 with wood beam trucks.
 An upgrade in trucks came in 1952 when a combined total of 50 CA-3s and CA-4s were equipped with new outside swing hanger trucks.
 In 1955, 39 CA-4 and 11 CA-3 cabooses were equipped with the same inside swing hanger truck delivered on the CA-6 cabooses.
 By 1958, an additional 97 cabooses in these two classes were equipped with outside swing hanger trucks, making a total of 147 cabooses in the two classes to be so equipped.

-During the 1970s, UP 25142 was one of at least two steel cabooses (CA-3 25048 was the other) modified for transfer service by blanking out its cupola windows.
+During the 1970s, UP 25142 was one of at least two steel cabooses (CA-3 25048 was the other) modified for transfer service by blanking out the cupola windows.
 To designate the new service, a large green T was painted on the cupola sides.